 - Intercultural communication in education, business, tourism, and romance

-The course consists of two-hour interactive lectures.
+The course when taught in person consists of two-hour interactive lectures and activities.
 You are expected to complete readings every week in preparation for the lectures.

 On successfully completing the course, students will be able to: